Global Variables¶

 What makes global variables powerful is that they can both pull data in from across the solver (fluids, particles, bodies, probes, interfaces, properties, external sources) and push data back out into other parts of the code.
 They can be used inside local UDFs, system UDFs, and controllers; they can appear in custom constitutive models (e.g., viscosity, reaction kinetics); and they can be exported to files or used to update parameters in real time.
 In this way, they serve as the bridge between local physics and system-level logic.

 Global variables often work by performing reductions.
 For example, fluid or particle properties can be sampled inside a child geometry and collapsed into a mean, minimum, maximum, or sum, giving a single value that describes the region.
-Similarly, interface data, static or moving body quantities, and collision statistics can be reduced into domain- or surface-wide metrics.
+Similarly, interface data, static or moving body quantities, and particle statistics can be reduced into domain- or surface-wide metrics.
 But global variables are not limited to solver-driven physics; they can also be defined from probes, which feed runtime data directly into the solver, or from external properties and files, enabling coupling with design parameters, optimization schemes, or experimental datasets.

 Property Grid¶